|

 plates produced by screen-printing are high-gloss in finish and rich

-surface and are screen-printed, the inked portion will
+have a matte surface and are screen-printed, the inked portion will

 be semi-gloss rather than the high-gloss appearance with aluminum.
-UV-inkjet

-inks have a flat/
+a flat/

 matte finish,

-which looks drab by comparison when printed on the high-gloss surface
+output will look drab by comparison when printed on the high-gloss surface

-us to reject them as a product line,
+caused us to reject them as a product line,

 - Tradeoffs.
 With screen-printing